 Yin Restorative Yoga: What is the difference?

-Yin and restorative are very commonly confused for each other.
+Yin and restorative are very commonly confused with each other.
 The difference between the two is huge!
 It can actually be harmful to your body if you confuse these two practices.

 In this post, I will walk you through an overview of both practices, the benefits of each, my favorite poses for each practice, and helpful resources if you are interested in learning more.